Egypt protesters torch buildings, target Suez Canal

 General unrest is rife as Egypt's poor suffer badly from the economic crisis.
 Foreign currency reserves have slid to critically low levels and are now little more than a third of what they were in the last days of Mubarak.

-The Egyptian pound has lost 14 percent against the dollar since the 2011 revolution and the budget deficit is soaring to unmanageable levels due to the cost of fuel and food subsidies.
+The Egyptian pound has lost 14 percent against the dollar since the 2011 revolution and the budget deficit is soaring to unmanageable levels due to the huge cost of fuel and food subsidies.
+Egypt agreed a $4.8 billion loan with the International Monetary Fund last November, but Cairo requested a delay due to street violence the following month.

+Analysts say the chances of an IMF deal are slim until the electoral chaos is sorted out, but question how much longer the government can hold out without international funding.

+Unrest has plagued Port Said since the death sentences were handed down to the Al-Masry supporters in January.
+At least eight people have died this week, including three policemen.

+The Cairo court also jailed two senior police officers for 15 years on Saturday for their handling of the riot.

+However, some fans in Cairo were happy with the confirmation of the death sentences.
+"This is a just verdict and has calmed us all down," Said Sayyid, 21, told Reuters.

-(Additional reporting by Patrick Werr, Sylvia Westall and Yasmine Saleh, Writing by David Stamp; Editing by Kevin Liffey and Stephen Powell)
+(Additional reporting by Patrick Werr and Sylvia Westall, Writing by David Stamp; Editing by Rosalind Russell and Stephen Powell)